Welcome to October! Energize yourself for the rest of the week with some informal writerly learnings.

 Guy Kawasaki interviews Min Kym about her book Gone: A Girl, a Violin, and a Life Unstrung.
 The Remarkable People Podcast

 Jessica Winter explains how E. Nesbit used her grief, her politics, and her imagination to create a new kind of children’s book.
 The New Yorker

 Check out Publishers Weekly’s annual publishing in Canada report.
 Interesting reading.

-Thanks for stopping by.
-I hope you took away something to support your current work in progress.
+Thanks for taking the time to visit.
+I hope you took away something to support your current work(s) in progress.